 “Relish being the new person, take advantage of it, and ask questions to the point of being annoying”

 Building up a detailed knowledge of your product is obviously encouraged but so is having an inquisitive mindset.
-With experience, you’ll learn when is best to ask questions and when is best to let the team delve into the details, but keeping the product goal in mind helps with this.
+With experience, you’ll learn when is best to ask questions and when is best to let the team delve into the details.
+However, keeping the product goal in mind helps with this.

 The key for Lizzie in the planning sessions was to keep everybody focused on the objective and to be clear on the scope.
 Rather than asking about the technical details, ask questions to guide the engineers, like “why do we need that?”, “would we deliver value without this?”, “what does that enable us to achieve?”, “if we had half the time, what could we get away with not building?”, and so on.

 It might be helpful to think of this in terms of Maslow’s Hierarchy of [Product] Needs.
 Focus on the most fundamental deliverables, the ones that are crucial to achieving your product vision.
 Once you have this foundational layer of value in place you can start building the next layer of value in the pyramid.
-Each layer adding more and more sophistication, as you move from a basic solution of the core problem into optimisation and cutting-edge functionality that results in people having a deep, personal connection with your product.
+Each layer adds more and more sophistication.
+As you move from a basic solution of the core problem into optimisation and cutting-edge functionality that results in people having a deep, personal connection with your product.

 And it all begins by asking a few simple questions.